Lake Ifni: Morocco’s Hidden Jewel in the High Atlas Mountains

 • Gatherings: Families and youth often walk to the lake during summer, making it a communal leisure spot.

-The Location of Lake Ifni — Morocco’s Mountain Heartbeat
+The Location of Ifni Lake — Morocco’s Mountain Heartbeat

 A Hidden Gem Beneath the Atlas Peaks